rohan843/cybersecurity-notes/README.md

 It is focussed on securing digital and physical assets.
 It's also related to the storage, maintenance, retention and destruction of data.

+There should be proper security in place for critical data such as PII and SPII, when stored or moved over a network.
+Moreover, there should be proper rules in place to decide how to store, maintain and destroy data.

 ### Dom.
 3: Security and Risk Management

 ### Dom.
 4: Security and Risk Management